 |antenna rotation:||(fixed torus antenna)|

 The AN/FPS-50 was a BMEWS program surveillance radar that used a large, fixed-antenna fence system, a so called Torus Antenna.
 Two beams were projected from the antenna array.
 Objects passing through the lower-angled beam provided initial data and warning for the North American Air Defense Command (NORAD).
 Data produced when the object passed through the upper beam allowed computation of trajectories on launch and target points.
 General Electric (GE), Heavy Military Electronics Department, installed these systems at Clear (Alaska) and Thule (Greenland), during the early 1960s.

 The prototype for the radar, designated the AN/FPS-50, was built by GE in Trinidad in February 1959, where it was used to support missile tests launched from the U.S. Atlantic Missile Range in Cape Canaveral.
 Lincoln Laboratory’s contributions were significant.
-They included the design and development of the high-power organ-pipe feed (using a rotating horn to illuminate a sequence of feeds on the focal arc of the torus),, Doppler filter banks, a data-processing computer bank, algorithms for target-threat characterization, and the specification and testing of many other radar components.
+They included the design and development of the high-power Organ-Pipe Scanner,,, Doppler filter banks, a data-processing computer bank, algorithms for target-threat characterization, and the specification and testing of many other radar components.

 Each AN/FPS-50 detection radar consists of three antennas and associated equipment which monitors three areas, each area is 40 degrees in azimuth, which providing a coverage of approximately 3,000 nautical miles in range.
 The Detection Radar antennas are 165-feet high by 400-feet long.
 The reflector is shaped parabolic in height, and circular in horizontal direction.
 They continuously watch a fixed area of space for missile launches and orbiting satellites.
 Each of the detecting radar antenna areas is repetitively scanned by radar beams at two elevation angles.
 The upper radar fans radiate at 7-degree elevation and the lower radar fans at 3.5-degree elevation.